stackitcloud/rag-template/libs/README.md

 Will start the evaluation of the RAG using the provided question-answer pairs.
 The file containing the dataset can be set by changing the `RAGAS_DATASET_FILENAME` environment variable, the default is `test_data.json`.
 This path can be either an absolute path, or a path relative to the current working directory.
+By default `OpenAI` is used by the evaluation.
+If you want to use the same LLM-class for the evaluation as is used for the chat you have to set the environment variable `RAGA_USE_OPENAI` to `false` and adjust the `RAGAS_MODEL` environment variable to the model-name of your choice.

+> 📝 NOTE: The `alephalpha` LLM-class is currently not supported for evaluation.
+> 📝 NOTE: Due to quality problems with OpenSource LLMs it is recommended to use OpenAI for the evaluation.

 #### `/information_pieces/remove`
 Endpoint to remove documents from the vector database.